solosoyfranco/Proxmox/03_Win10/README.md

 * The following script will do the basic creation of a virtual machine ready to run Windows.
     After running the script you will just have to do the following from the GUI
     * Connect a hard drive for the OS (virtual or passthrough) depending on your preference.
+    * Add your Windows 10 ISO into the drive
     * Add the video card to passthrough
     * Add peripherals (Keyboard, Mouse, extra HDD, etc)
+    * Edit RAM
+    * Edit Cores